 Doc Ford’s is known for the Yucatan shrimp, which are peel and eat.
 Enjoy the Yucatan shrimp flavor without the work by ordering the shrimp tacos.
 Get the black beans and rice too – it has a nice spicy kick.

-Old Captiva House.
 After a multi-million dollar renovation, the Old Captiva House at Tween Waters Inn has a bright beachy decor and a stellar menu.

 We asked the 365 Atlanta Traveler community to give us their favorite things to do on Sanibel Island and Captiva, as well as over San Carlos Bay in Fort Myers.
 Here are some of the enthusiastic responses.
 Did we miss your favorite?
 Let us know in the comments.

 Cindy Barrett Cardoso had a lot of suggestions.
-Gramma Dots at the Yacht Club has the best group on the island and a laid back feel.
+Gramma Dots at the Yacht Club has the best grouper on the island and a laid back feel.
 However, they close at 8 pm, so go around 6-7.

 If you are too late for Gramma Dots, George and Wendy’s in the Baileys shopping place at the corner of Periwinkle and Tarpon Road.
 Each night has a special and the Tuesday prime rib is awesome and affordable.
 Bonus if you can get Torry as your waiter.
 Grab a 10% off coupon from Sunny Days magazine, which you can find at the visitors center.